mykelalvis/FT/Traveller/WORKING/Mongoose/Mongoose Traveller Core V2.md

 For example, Erik has a Contact named Tarel Paragi, an Imperial diplomat.
 Erik can call on Paragi when dealing with imperial bureaucracies.
-What Erik does not know is that Tarel is secretly a Zhodani spy, and that every favour that Erik asks of his friend is putting him deeper in debt to a foreign power.
+What Erik does not know is that Tarel is secretly a Zhodani spy, and that every favor that Erik asks of his friend is putting him deeper in debt to a foreign power.

 Random Character Traits